-UNIVERSITY COLLEGE is an academic support unit that is responsible for providing intrusive academic advising, classroom enrichment and support services to meet the individual needs of students.
-Our mission is to serve as a learning resource center that academically and socially prepares freshmen for a successful transition and matriculation at Mississippi Valley State University.
-The UNIVERSITY COLLEGE provides support services for freshmen with 29 hours or less.
-To ensure students have a holistic and life-long learning experience, the UNIVERSITY COLLEGE offers the following services: Academic Advisement, Classroom Enrichment, Technology Navigation, First Year Experience Seminars and Tutorial Services.
+University College is an academic support unit that provides intensive academic advising, classroom enrichment and support services to freshmen students as they transition and matriculate at Mississippi Valley State University.
+University College offers the services: Academic Advisement, Classroom Enrichment, Technology Navigation, First Year Experience Seminars and Tutorial Services.

-- Provide effective and intrusive academic advisement to freshmen students. - Enhance students' engagement in individual and group tutorial services. - Integrate co-curricular activities in the Freshmen Year Experience seminar to enhance students' educational and social experiences - Provide UNIVERSITY COLLEGE Staff with professional development and training to enhance the quality of academic advisement and delivery of student support services.
+- Provide timely and effective academic advisement to freshmen students; - Enhance students' engagement in individual and group tutorial services; - Integrate co-curricular activities in the Freshmen Year Experience seminar to enhance students' educational and social experiences; - Provide University College staff with professional development and training to enhance the quality of academic advisement and delivery of student support services.